 The Benefits of Manna

 In addition to being a sweetener for diabetics, it is also known for helping gastrointestinal issues.
 Manna has also been rumored to cure liver disease, allergies, and all sorts of ailments but there isn’t much scientific research to back up these claims.
 The stories of the miracle of Manna, it’s antioxidant nature along with beneficial minerals, is what keeps this as a secret ancient ingredient.
 What it can be used for is in baking and cooking, in lieu of sugar, for cakes or even ice creams.
 On a hot summer day, taste a Manna flavored gelato!

-Not only is Manna used for consumption, but it is also found in things like cosmetics and other beauty products.
+Not only is the product of the Manna Tree used for consumption, but it is also found in things like cosmetics and other beauty products.

 While the harvest is for a short period at the end of summer, you can learn about Manna all year round and experience it first hand when you visit Sicily.
-Exploring Sicily with Experi will give you a glimpse into the agricultural Mediterranean life.
-So much of Italian gastronomic centered travel can be about harvesting grapes for wine, so it is important to learn the other lesser known activities still practiced by the local farmers.
-A trusted tour operator like Experi is there to unearth off beaten path activities beyond the wine, pasta, and pizza.
+Exploring Sicily with Experi will give you a glimpse into the agricultural Mediterranean life and a true taste of the region.